-The plugin adds sneaky, neat, aesthetic and customizable opt-in bar to the top or bottom of your website page.
+The plugin adds a sneaky, neat, aesthetic, and customizable opt-in bar to the top or bottom of your website page.
 Using MailChimp Top Bar is a great way to boost conversions and collect email addresses for your mailing lists, without being too obtrusive.

 The plugin is great if you have foreign buyers as it has several opt-in settings that are compiled by international laws.

 A lovely little plugin for your e-commerce website!
-There is no reason not to integrate MailChimp to your WooCommerce store, and WooChimp does just that!
+There is no reason not to integrate MailChimp into your WooCommerce store, and WooChimp does just that!